joeseegtatz/loss-slicer/README.md

 PySlice is a PyTorch-focused library for analyzing neural network loss landscapes.
 It provides tools to visualize and understand how loss functions behave in parameter space, which is crucial for understanding optimization dynamics, generalization, and model behavior.
 Additionally a Tensorboard Plugin is provided which provides a web-based responsive UI for exploring the results of different slicing methods alongside other logged metrics in the training process.

-## Loss Landscape Analysis
-Loss landscape analysis involves examining how the loss function changes as we move through the parameter space of a neural network.
-This helps us understand:
-- **Optimization dynamics**: How gradient descent navigates the parameter space
-- **Generalization**: Relationship between loss landscape geometry and model performance
-- **Model robustness**: How sensitive models are to parameter perturbations
-- **Training dynamics**: Why some models train better than others

 ## Project Structure

 ```